pinkpixel-dev/MCPollinations/README.md

 - **Your configured models, output directories, and parameters are used automatically**
 - **To override**: Specifically instruct the AI to use different settings
-  - "Generate an image using the gptimage model"
+  - "Generate an image using the kontext model"
   - "Save this image to my Desktop folder"
   - "Use a temperature of 1.2 for this text generation"